Geltwil: Religion

 From the 2000 census, 95 or 69.3% were Roman Catholic, while 21 or 15.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belonged to the Christian Catholic faith.

 Education

 The entire Swiss population is generally well educated.
-In Geltwil about 80% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Geltwil about 80% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 18 students attending primary school in the municipality.